Insality/defold-saver/README.md

 - Fix `saver.delete_file_by_path` for HTML5.

 ### **V4**
-- [Breaking] The default save name changed from `game.json` to `game`
-  - To keep the previous behavior, you should set the `save_name` in the `game.project` file.
-  - The serialized format are better due it can handle more complex data types, like userdata, sparse arrays, etc
 - Add binary data handling with explicit API for different file formats
   - Previously, this library was designed to save and load a Lua table to persistent storage.
 But sometimes you want to operate with binary data, like images, audio, etc. Now you can use `saver.save_file_by_name`/`saver.load_file_by_name` with `saver.FORMAT.BINARY` for raw binary data.
 - Better file format detection and improved internal implementation